A Bible Study by Jack Kelley

 And Jesus spoke of the seed that fell on rocky places.
 He said, “This is the man who hears the word and at once receives it with joy.
 But since he has no root, he lasts only a short time.
 When trouble or persecution comes because of the word, he quickly falls away.”
 (Matt.
 13:20-21) If these people were saved and then fell away, all His promises above have been broken.
 There must be more.
 So what does it mean to believe?

 The Greek word for believe is “pistis.”
-According the Strong’s Concordance, it’s a “conviction or belief respecting man’s relationship to God and divine things, generally with the included idea of trust and holy fervor born of faith and joined with it.”
+According to Strong’s Concordance, it’s a “conviction or belief respecting man’s relationship to God and divine things, generally with the included idea of trust and holy fervor born of faith and joined with it.”
 In connection with the Lord Jesus, it means “a strong and welcome conviction or belief that Jesus is the Messiah, through whom we obtain eternal salvation in the kingdom of God.”

 The Apostle Paul gave us valuable insight into the nature of this belief.
 He wrote, If you confess with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you confess and are saved.
 (Romans 10:9-10)